Available from WordFire Press, my first novel!

 I also wrote a pair of villain origin stories--the Demon-Prince and the Vampire--for Lord of the Dead, a tabletop hex-and-counter horror game from Pocket Options.

 Cry Havoc was published in "Writers of the Future V32."
 More information, as well as links to buy it from all the usual suspects, is here.
+It's also available as a standalone published byDigital Fiction, and in the Literal Illusions anthology published by the same outfit.

 Summary: What happens when the alpha, who's supposed to be the conscience of a werewolf pack, loses the pack... and his moral compass?